 In this case, the transplanted body parts are eyeballs.
 A young blind girl, Wong Kar Mun (Angelica Lee) receives an eye transplant and thusly begins seeing dead people, a la The Sixth Sense.

 The Brothers Pang introduce this concept by having the dead show up in shadows.
 Visually the first half of the film is stunning.
 We see the world through Mun’s adjusting-to-sight eyes and there are creeping things lurking just about everywhere.
-In an impossible to explain in words, but absolutely must see series of scenes Mun comes to understand that what she sees with her eyes is beyond the realm of the natural.
-As a viewer I was knocked up side the head with the brilliant display of imagery
+In an impossible-to-explain, but absolutely must-see series of scenes Mun comes to understand that what she sees with her eyes is beyond the realm of the natural.
+As a viewer, I was knocked upside the head by the brilliant display of imagery

 There is no “I see dead people” revelation here.
 The revelations come slowly, building tension along the way.
 Having no concept of vision, Mun has no understanding of what is real and what may be supernatural.
 By allowing the audience to understand quickly what Mun must slowly learn, the film is quite effective in creating a sense of horror.

 The camera pans slowly around corners as the music builds anticipation to what could be hiding just out of sight.
 There are nice jolts of music as the camera reveals a new surprise.
 Here it seems the Pang brothers have taken a page out of the American scary movie pages instead of the Asian counterpart.
 Scare the people with jolts instead of developing actual creepy situations.

 In the second half, the film begins to truly unravel.
 With only a few conversations, Mun manages to have her psychotherapist, fall in love with her and be willing to drop everything and travel to Thailand to investigate the donor of her dead-seeing eyes.